Byrne Criminal Justice Innovation

 Implementation Strategies

-• Address signs of physical disorder, especially vacant and abandoned properties in focus areas, in order to directly address properties crimes and deny spaces where other types of crimes are committed.
+- Address signs of physical disorder, especially vacant and abandoned properties in focus areas, to directly address property crimes and deny spaces where other types of crimes are committed.

 Other Key Partners